deSpaceman/KnappedStone-SoftRains-SRDVault/!KSSR/Soft Rains/5 - Examples/5.2 - Example Spells/Example Arcane Spells/Mounting Charge.md

 The User starts accumulating electric charge.
 For every round a casting of this spell is maintained, raise the Electric Power it will deal by 1.

-If a casting of Mounting Charge is held for 5 minutes (50 rounds), it will explode in a burst of electricity that covers a 5x5 Area, damaging all Creatures within with Electric Power 51.
+If a casting of Mounting Charge is held for 5 minutes (50 rounds), it will explode in a burst of electricity that covers a 5x5 Area, centered on the User, damaging all Creatures within with Electric Power 51.

 ___